Why Your Brain on Stress Fails to Learn Properly

 The role of the hippocampus in processing new information for memory function leads to a number of interesting hypotheses.
 Recently, it led one team of neuroscientists to further examine the role of stress in integrating new information and past memories.

 The method to test their hypotheses worked as follows.
 The researchers used a task specifically designed to provoke stress in a laboratory setting.
-The task simulated a 15-minute job interview which included a public speaking portion in front of a group of stern-faced evaluators.
+The task simulated a 15-minute job interview, which included a public speaking portion in front of a group of stern-faced evaluators.

 Fifteen minutes after being stressed out, participants were required to learn two different types of information.
 One type was related to memories they already held, and the other represented completely new information.
 The researchers observed changes in their brain activity using functional magnetic resonance imaging (fMRI) while they learned the two types of information.

 The scientists found increased activation of the medial prefrontal cortex (mPFC) while the participants engaged in memory-related learning.
-Also in line with their hypotheses, the hippocampus lit up while participants worked though novel information processing.
-Most important though, they also found an impairment in mPFC activity during learning when participants were placed under stress.
+Also in line with their hypotheses, the hippocampus lit up while participants worked through novel information processing.
+Most important, though, they also found an impairment in mPFC activity during learning when participants were placed under stress.
 Ultimately, this failed functional connectivity in the brains of stressed participants predicted poorer performance on the task.

 Overall, the NeuroImage study provides a neural explanation for why we observe altered learning and memory abilities when we are faced with stress.
 In line with the current stance on learning and memory science, the authors found increased brain activity in the mPFC when participants were asked to learn memory-related information.
 On the other hand, novel information was associated with increased hippocampal activity.

-Most relevant, however, were the findings showing that stress led to a substantial decrease in mPFC activity while processing memory-related information.
+Most relevant, however, were the findings that stress led to a substantial decrease in mPFC activity while processing memory-related information.
 These stress-induced changes in brain activity could help explain how stress seems to disrupt the use of prior knowledge to facilitate memory-related tasks (such as those required when writing a final exam).

 This research has the potential to aid in our understanding of cases involving stress-related mental disorders where patients report distorted memory functions, such as generalized anxiety disorder (GAD).
 Furthermore, it could have crucial implications for areas exploring educational settings where stress plays a significant role in performance.